marco-ostaska/bscli/README.md

 Before using the bscli to perform admnistrative tasks you must [configure the bscli vault](docs/bscli_vault_new.md)).

 For more information how to create a token, [please read this first](https://portal.bluesight.io/tutorial.html) under API section.

+# Limitations

+- bscli can not overlap bluesight.io api limitations such as adding mood with it.
+- bscli does not provide all functionalities that bluesight.io does, with provide basic functionality for daily uses, even if it is provided by the API.
+- Feel free to raise a [feature request](https://github.com/marco-ostaska/bscli/issues/new?assignees=&labels=&template=feature_request.md&title=) if you believe something is missing and if it is not an API limitation we will be glad to verify the implementation possibility.

 # License